Yordan Alvarez Player Props: Astros vs. Rays

 Yordan Alvarez At The Plate

-- Alvarez has driven in a run in 28 games this season (48.3%), including 17 games with more than one RBI (29.3%).
-He has also driven home three or more of his team's runs in six contests.
+- Alvarez has had an RBI in 28 games this year (47.5%), including 17 multi-RBI outings (28.8%).
+He has also driven in three or more of his team's runs in six contests.

-- He has scored in 58.6% of his games this season, with two or more runs scored in 10.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.